geeksville/arduleader/README.md

 ## Method
 This is my current thinking, feel free to edit...

-* Have a netbook + GPS on the pilot. (for ease of development do no android later)
+* Have a netbook + GPS on the pilot. (for ease of development do android later)
 * The netbook is running MAVProxy and xmitting over 900MHz to vehicle
 * A custom scala app talks to local GPS and backend repeatedly setting a new desired target position for the vehicle (be careful to take into account airspeed, don't run into hang glider or cliff etc...)
 * Do the proof-of-concept by just slaming in new target WPs and loitering, but eventually fork loiter in navigation.pde to be smart about ridge rules, stay just outside of pilot, at the correct speed and altitude